 \section{Abstract}

-Hyperparamter tuning is one of the the most time-consuming parts in machine learning: The performance of a large number of different hyperparameter settings has to be evaluated to find the best one.
-Although modern optimization algorithms exist that minimize the number of evaluations needed, the evaluation of a single setting is still expensive: Using a resampling technique, the machine learning method has to be fitted a fixed number of $K$ times on different training data sets.
-As an estimator for the performance of the setting the respective mean value of the $K$ fits is used.
-Many hyperparameter settings could be discarded after less than $K$ resampling iterations, because they already are clearly inferior to high performing settings.
-However, in practice, the resampling is often performed until the very end, wasting a lot of computational effort.
+{Hyperparameter tuning is one of the the most time-consuming parts in machine learning.
+Despite the existence of modern optimization algorithms that minimize the number of evaluations needed, evaluations of a single setting may still be expensive.
+Usually a resampling technique is used, where the machine learning method has to be fitted a fixed number of $k$ times on different training datasets.
+The respective mean performance of the $k$ fits is then used as performance estimator.
+Many hyperparameter settings could be discarded after less than $k$ resampling iterations if they are clearly inferior to high-performing settings.
+However, resampling is often performed until the very end, wasting a lot of computational effort.
 To this end, we propose the Sequential Random Search (SQRS) which extends the regular random search algorithm by a sequential testing procedure aimed at detecting and eliminating inferior parameter configurations early.
 We compared our SQRS with regular random search using multiple publicly available regression and classification datasets.
 Our simulation study showed that the SQRS is able to find similarly well-performing parameter settings while requiring noticeably fewer evaluations.
 Our results underscore the potential for integrating sequential tests into hyperparameter tuning.}

-We propose to use a sequential testing procedure to minimize the number of resampling iterations to detect inferior parameter setting.
-To do so, we first analyze the distribution of resampling errors, we will find out, that a log-normal distribution is promising.
-Afterwards, we build a sequential testing procedure assuming this distribution.
-This sequential test procedure is utilized within a random search algorithm.

-We compare a standard random search with our enhanced sequential random search in some realistic data situation.
-It can be shown that the sequential random search is able to find comparably good hyperparameter settings, however, the computational time needed to find those settings is roughly halved.